 Ministry of Health - Clinician Investigator Program Funding

-What is MOH-CIP Funding?
+What is the MOH-CIP Award?

-In 2010 the Ministry of Health and Long-Term Care (MOHLTC) agreed to provide funding for a total of 14 positions annually at the University of Toronto to support residents who wished to pursue the Clinical Investigator Program (CIP).
+In 2010 the Ministry of Health and Long-Term Care (MOHLTC) agreed to provide funding for a total of 14 positions annually at the University of Toronto to support residents who wish to pursue the Clinical Investigator Program (CIP).
 The funding of salary and benefits equivalent to PARO contract rates for residents in the CIP was provided in an effort to create more opportunities for postgraduate trainees to pursue careers as physician scientists, educators and researchers.
 There are a total of 30 MOH-CIP positions across the province.

-The competition deadline for MOH-CIP applications (with a July 1, 2024 enrollment) will be January 10, 2024.
+The competition deadline for MOH-CIP Award applications (with a July 1, 2025 enrollment) will be January 14, 2025.

-Who is eligible to receive MOH-CIP funding?
+Who is eligible to receive the MOH-CIP Award?

-How do I apply for funding?
+How do I apply for the Award?

-Applicants for MOH funding who are current CIP trainees do NOT need to complete the application again.
+Applicants for the award who are current CIP trainees do NOT need to complete the application again.
 However, they must indicate via email their request to be funded by MOH-CIP and whether there are any changes in any of the information provided in their original application to the CIP.
 The trainee must supply a one-page statement of their current project, progress, and future plans.
 As well, letters of support are required from the Research Supervisor confirming research progress to date and Program Director confirming continued departmental support, plus, a statement of current project, progress and future plans.

 For both New Applicants and Current CIP trainees, please refer to the Application Checklist for required application documents.